wied03/react_native_sample/README.md

 `npm install && bundle install`

-In node_modules/react-native/packager/react-packager/src/polyfills/polyfills.js, you need to modify the Object.assign polyfill
+In node_modules/react-native/packager/react-packager/src/polyfills/polyfills.js, you need to modify the Object.assign polyfill because it will complain about Opal prototypes

 Changed line 56